 These side effects can range from mild to severe depending on factors such as the severity of your alcohol use disorder, history of relapses, underlying medical or psychiatric conditions, and how long you have been abusing alcohol.

-Symptoms of withdrawals typically begin around 6 hours following your last drink and peak around 24 to 72 hours later, and gradually reduce in intensity after a week.
-Although alcohol withdrawal syndrome is generally seen among adults, the rise in binge drinking habits among teenagers and adolescents has now exposed kids to the risks of withdrawals as well.
+Symptoms of withdrawals typically begin around six hours following your last drink and peak around 24 to 72 hours later and gradually reduce in intensity after a week.
+Although alcohol withdrawal syndrome is generally seen among adults, the rise in binge drinking habits among teenagers and adolescents has now exposed kids to the risks of withdrawal as well.

 Alcohol withdrawal symptoms are caused because our brain wants to continue to feel good but is unable to do so without the effects of alcohol and is struggling to adjust to the changes.
-This is why you feel the powerful urge to keep drinking.
-It is not a matter of self-discipline, will-power, or temptation but, in fact, a disease that affects your mind and body.
+This is why you feel the powerful urge to keep drinking (craving for alcohol).
+It is not a matter of self-discipline, willpower, or temptation but, in fact, a disease that affects your mind and body.
 Having a better understanding of what causes withdrawals and being able to identify the symptoms can help you or your loved one be better prepared for what’s to come and help you overcome your withdrawals.

-Being able to identify withdrawal symptoms can greatly benefit you or someone you care about with the ability to recognize the problem of AUD.
+Acute alcohol withdrawal syndrome can range from mild symptoms to more severe withdrawal symptoms.
+Being able to identify withdrawal symptoms can greatly benefit you or someone you care about with the ability to recognize the problem of alcohol use disorder.
 The most common signs of alcohol withdrawal syndrome include at least two or more of the following symptoms and may vary from one person to another.